neurospin/champollion_pipeline/README.md

 ## If you want to run each subject in parallel using soma-workflow:

-First set the maximum number of processors (it will be set once and for all); for this:
+First, set the maximum number of processors (it will be set once and for all); for this:

 - launch soma_work_flow_gui